Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-The most robust theme in the thematic framework reflects the software practitioners' perceptions of informational privacy (see Figure \ref{fig:practitioners-kab}).
-A detailed description of this theme was structured using the Knowledge-Attitude-Behaviour model (KAB model) from social psychology.
-Many researchers have already employed the KAB model to explain information security awareness, e.g., \cite{thomson1998information, kruger2006prototype, parsons2014determining}.
-It consists of three dimensions to organise (1) what a person knows (knowledge); (2) how they feel about the topic (attitude); and (2) what they do (behaviour) \cite{kruger2006prototype}.
-Inspired by the prior work on security awareness based on the KAB model, this theme was organised into sub-themes on the practitioners' self-reported knowledge, attitudes and behaviours.
-Such an approach allows for a more nuanced description of the theme, instead of bundling things in broad terms, such as ``perceptions'' or ``understandings''.
-It also enables a comparison with prior work that points to developers' privacy knowledge (including beliefs and conceptualisations) and attitudes.
+The most robust theme in the thematic framework reflects the software practitioners' perceptions of informational privacy.
+As mentioned, a detailed description of the theme ``Personal Privacy Mindset and Stance'' was structured using the KAB model from social psychology, composed of three dimensions to organise (1) what a person knows (knowledge); (2) how they feel about the topic (attitude); and (2) what they do (behaviour) \cite{kruger2006prototype}.
+As shown in Figure \ref{fig:practitioners-kab}, an overview of the theme is provided, depicting a summarised list of topics composing each of the sub-themes.
+Most of these topics are also highlighted with bold letters along the text describing the sub-themes.
+This figure was drawn as an effort by the authors to provide a more graphical summary of the thematic framework.